gnu-octave/octave-arduino/README.md

 Expanding the known board types
 ===============================

+Currently the toolkit recognizes 7 boards:
+* uno
+* nano
+* promini
+* mega2560
+* lilypad
+* uno wifi rev2
+* sparkfunsamd21

-Currently the toolkit only recognizes 2 boards: uno and mega, however additional boards can be added with minimal code changes.
+Additional boards can be added with minimal code changes.

 To add an additional board:
 1. The arduino core library (code programmed to the arduino) must provide a board id that is unique and matches the config id.